 If you have a blog or online presence for your business then you know how important it is to have beautiful branded graphics, not only for your website, but also for social media.
 Canva is a great tool for creating graphics for your business.
+But you may feel confused about how to get started.

 - social media share images